keboola/website/_landing/how-to-win-data.md

   - title: Activate your business departments with data
   - title: Automate actions and process based on data
   - title: 'Connect the world best A.I. from our partners '
+- template: ask-demo
+  block: ask-demo
+  ctaname: Get price quote
+  headline: "Interested to learning how you can turn\L your company in just 3 months
+    ?"
+  content: <span class="s1">Take 15 minutes &amp; learn how to become your CEOs favourite
+    person while turning your company to smartest in your market.
+We guarantee that if you </span><strong><span class="s1">don’t get results within 3 months, you will get Keboola for free</span></strong><span class="s1">.</span>
 date: 2019-02-05 09:38:34 +0000

 ---